By Ernst Lamothe Jr.

-Actually, medical marijuana comes in a variety of forms — they include pills, sublingual spray and oils that can be vaporized.
+Actually, medical marijuana comes in a variety of forms — they include pills, sublingual spray, medical cannabis edibles and CBD oils like the ones found at sunriver botanicals.
 There is no approved marijuana plant that could be smoked.
-Cannabis can also be inhaled via vaporization and there are numerous products to help facilitate this process, including portable vapes, stationary vaporizers and even dabbing instruments.
+Cannabis can also be inhaled via vaporization and there are numerous products to help facilitate this process, including Medical Marijuana Concentrate Pens, stationary vaporizers and even dabbing instruments.

 “People are surprised that medical marijuana can come in so many different forms,” said Treatman.

 The basic principal for dosing medical marijuana is to start with a low dose and to go slow in taking more until the effect of the first dose is fully realized, because the effects of cannabis are not always immediately felt.
+CBD products can be bought at sweetsensiwellness.com.
 Starting low and going slow allows patients to accommodate for the different experiences they may have, Treatman said.

 5. Medical cannabis treats cancer and other ailments

 Medical cannabis is not a cure for serious illnesses.
 However, evidence shows it helps manage symptoms and can be an effective pain relief for suffers.
 While it does not cure cancer, it has shown to help with nausea from chemotherapy radiation and increases appetite.
 Similarly, while it does not cure epilepsy, it has been proven to reduce and sedate seizures for extended periods of time.